AlisAquilae/Academia/content/Notes/Literature Notes/Hydrogeology/Lecture Notes Hydrogeology (2024).md

 # 1. Lowlands
 ## 1.1 Accumulation and Coastal Areas
 Accumulation or coastal areas are commonly subsiding sedimentary basins where thick unconsolidated sediment piles have accumulated.
 Examples are: the Netherlands, Northern Germany and the Ganges delta in Bangladesh.
 The Netherlands has been a subsiding sedimentary basin for millions of years.
-The result is that the older formations are located at large depth
+The result is that the older formations are located at large depth.

+The sedimentary basin is predominantly filled with marine deposits (clay, silt and fine sand).
+The coast-near deposits are characterized by a large volume of fine-grained sediments (clay and silt) and a small volume of coarse grained sediments